-Under Initiative #115, then, a company that operates like Uber Eats or Grubhub could start delivering alcohol from any liquor licensee to a consumer (an example of this type of company is Drizly, https://drizly.com/).
-And the Initiative removes the current statutory revenue caps on alcohol deliveries, which means that delivery could be the entire business venture (as opposed to a limited component of a licensees' business).
-(Id., secs.
-14-16.)
+Under Initiative #128, then, a company that operates like Uber Eats or Grubhub could start delivering alcohol from any liquor licensee to a consumer (an example of this type of company is Drizly, https://drizly.com/).
+And the Initiative does not impose any limits on the revenue that can be generated from delivery, which means that delivery could be the entire business venture (as opposed to a limited component of a licensees' business).

 Delivery, however, has no logical or necessary relationship to the Initiative's first purpose, wine sales in food stores.
 Proponents can authorize wine sales in food stores without changing Colorado's law with respect to alcohol delivery.
-Similarly, Proponents could have authorized alcohol delivery without changing the privileges of a fermented malt beverages retailer license to permit wine sales in grocery stores.
+Similarly, Proponents could have authorized alcohol delivery without allowing wine sales in grocery stores.
 Neither is necessary to address the other, a fact made plain by Proponents filing other initiatives on these subjects that separates them.

 Proponents filed multiple standalone initiatives that address either wine sales in food stores or alcohol delivery after Petitioner had objected to the single subject of their first measures, Initiatives #66 and #67, which combined both subjects.
 Compare, e.g., Initiatives 2021-2022 #122-125 (third party delivery of alcohol), with Initiatives 2021-2022 #120, 121, 129 (wine sales in food stores).
-As the division of Initiative #115's subjects into those initiatives demonstrates, Proponents can achieve one objective without addressing the other-in other words, the objectives are logically and legally independent of each other.
+As the division of Initiative #128's subjects into those initiatives demonstrates, Proponents can achieve one objective without addressing the other-in other words, the objectives are logically and legally independent of each other.